 Blockchain has been a very popular subject over the past few months.
-Recently, Blockchain in Transport Alliance (BiTA) had their first meeting in Atlanta, GA.
-They conducted an informational seminar to help other understand blockchain.
+Recently, Blockchain in Transport Alliance (BiTA) had its first meeting in Atlanta, GA.
+They conducted an informational seminar to help others understand blockchain.
 It’s no simple topic though, even broken down it is still a complicated technical system.

 So what is blockchain?